How to Become a Contract Paramedic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Contract Paramedic Job Description

-Like a traditional EMT or paramedic, much of the day for a contract paramedic revolves around routine and schedule, interrupted (as needed) by emergency calls.
+Like traditional EMTs or paramedics, much of the day for a contract paramedic revolves around routine and schedule, interrupted on an as-needed basis by emergency calls.

-The types of injuries that arise will depend on their contracted role and work-location.
-At amusement parks, for example, contract paramedics may spend most of their day inside a first aid station waiting for park employees to call in any injuries or emergencies.
-At a park, those could range from falls, sprained ankles, and ride-related injuries, to heatstroke, and other physical conditions.
+The types of injuries that arise and situations they have to deal with will depend greatly on their contracted role and specific work location.
+Take for example, amusement parks.
+Contract paramedics at amusement parks will normally spend most of their day inside a first aid station waiting for park employees to call in any injuries or emergencies.
+At an amusement park, those will typically range from falls, sprained ankles, and ride-related injuries, to heatstroke, and other physical conditions.

-Depending on where a contract paramedic is stationed, the stakes could be much higher.
-For example, contract medics who are hired to assist during an international disease outbreak, may have to treat patients suffering from life-threatening illnesses.
-Naturally, those types of jobs are more strenuous and carry a lot more risk, but the compensation is traditionally higher as well.
+But depending on the work location, the stakes could be much higher.
+Contract paramedics who are hired to assist during disease outbreaks, may have to treat patients suffering from life-threatening illnesses under high-stress circumstances.
+Naturally, those types of jobs are more stressful and carry a lot more risk, but the compensation is traditionally higher as well.

 Contract Paramedic Hours

-For contract paramedics, work hours are flexible and depend entirely on the specifics of each contract.
-However, since it is important for contract paramedics to be well-rested while on-duty, the traditional 12-hour shift will be the norm in most locations.
+Work hours for contract paramedics tend to be flexible though they depend entirely on the specifics of each contract.
+However, since it is important for contract paramedics to be well-rested while on-duty, the traditional 12-hour shift is the norm in most locations.

-Depending on the remoteness of the location, some contract paramedics may also sleep on-site for the duration of their employment.
+Depending on the remoteness of the location, some contract paramedics may also be required to sleep on-site for the duration of their employment.

 Contract Paramedic Salary